 Staff can opt out of the scheme if they wish to and the opportunity to do so will be within the first 30 days from when your first payment is made.

-If staff have any questions relating to the either the NEST scheme or for those staff members who may be part of the original DSU schemes including SUSS and AEGON, please liaise with either Paula Heneghan or Lisa Hackett.
+If staff have any questions relating to the either the NEST scheme or for those staff members who may be part of the original DSU schemes including SUSS and AEGON, please liaise with Paula Heneghan.